nvictor/b2/README.md

-# basic2
+# b2

-BASIC interpreter.
-An exercise in the Go programming language.
+A BASIC interpreter.
+An exercise and excuse for using the Go programming language.